My First Day of Ramadan at the Wild Things Conference

 After years of buying Kangkung from the store, I recently started to grow it in front of the window.
 Instead of composting the leftover stems like I used to do, I placed them in jars full of water.
 They surprisingly grow well even during winter as long as they are not deprived of water.

-After about 4-5 months, I harvested Kangkung and stir-fried it with sambal I prepared days before which consisted of red chili pepper, garlic, shallots, candle nuts, lime leaf, and salt.
-I also added a bit of dried shrimp, slices of ginger, a tablespoon of soy sauce, and cherry tomatoes.
+After about 4-5 months, I harvested Kangkung and stir-fried it with spicy sauce or sambal I prepared days before.
+My sambal consisted of red chili peppers, garlics, shallots, candle nuts, lime leaf, and salt.
+I use this sambal as condiment for other Indonesian dishes.
+I also added a bit of dried shrimp, slices of ginger to my stir-fry Kangkung.
+For sweet taste, I added a tablespoon of soy sauce, and cherry tomatoes.

 I used the cherry tomatoes that I harvested from my garden and froze them in a Ziplock bag.
 Cherry tomato is an easy plant to grow from seed.
 I am grateful to have an abundant harvest every time I grow them and they last for more than a year being frozen in a Ziploc bag.
-I simply throw frozen cherry tomatoes in a dish or soup whenever I need them.
+I simply drop frozen cherry tomatoes in a dish or soup whenever I need them.

-After finished cooking, I love to enjoy Kangkung with white rice, fried tofu and more sambal.
+After finished cooking, I love to enjoy Kangkung with steamed white rice, fried tofu, and more sambal.
 I usually can finish this Kangkung dish all in one sitting.

 It feels great to be able to grow veggies and enjoy them in a meal that can remind me, an immigrant, of how I survived my past difficult life in my home country, far far away from Chicago.

-An Eco-friendly way to start the new year in Manhattan, NYC
+An Eco-friendly Way to Start the New Year in Manhattan, NYC

 If your New Year’s resolution is to get healthy, join the Urban Park Rangers on a lengthy hike.”
 That’s the invitation written on the NYC park website for the New Year’s Day Super Hike, a free public event at Central Park on January 1st.